Algarve’s Walking Trails: A Footstep into Paradise

 Encouragement for Future Explorations into Algarve’s Trails

 Next vacation, skip the cliched resorts.
-Step outside— literally!
+Step outside—literally!
 Let Algarve’s trails show you the wonders that lay off the beaten path.
 But a word of caution: the raw beauty of these trails is habit-forming.
-You might find yourself planning a repeat visit, sooner than you think!
+You might find yourself planning a repeat visit sooner than you think!